Kane County Legal Separation Attorneys

 Experienced Legal Separation Lawyers in St. Charles, Aurora, and Batavia, IL

 Ending a marriage is a complicated and difficult decision.
 Some couples may no longer wish to live together but may not want to get a divorce either.
 If you choose to live apart from your spouse, a legal separation may be warranted.
 A legal separation is a court order that specifies the rights and responsibilities of each spouse while they remain married yet apart.
-At Shaw Family Law, P.C., our attorneys are experienced in handling legal separations.
+At Shaw Sanders, P.C., our attorneys are experienced in handling legal separations.
 We have been assisting couples and families in these matters for 30 years.

 Experienced Representation for Legal Separation in Kane County

 Legal separations are often misunderstood by the general public.
 Many people believe you are either married, getting divorced, or divorced.
 For some couples, there is a gray area, however, and that gray area is a legal separation.
 There are a number of reasons a couple might want to pursue a legal separation including: